Applying for Aid - Frequently Asked Questions

 What if the information I am required to provide on my FAFSA does not reflect my family's present situation?

 Complete the FAFSA.
-After your application has been processed, contact Enrollment and Student Financial Services for more information about special circumstances.
+After your application has been processed, contact Financial Aid for more information about special circumstances.

 I'm getting married this year.
 How do I answer the marital status question?